Connect to a SQL Server Database

-- System: Selectable only by admin users.
+- System: Selectable only by administrator users.
 Creates a connection for any user on a machine.
-System connections are visible to all users.
+System connections are visible by all users.

 A network search for SQL Server hosts takes time to execute and may not return a complete list of hosts.
 If you know the name of the host, Alteryx recommends specifying it manually.

-- To use the default database as configured by your server admin, leave the dropdown unselected.
+- To use the default database as configured by your server administrator, leave the drop-down unselected.

 - To override the default, select a database from the list.

-For ODBC and OLEDB connection instructions, visit ODBC and OLEDB Database Connections.
+For ODBC and OLEDB connection instructions, see ODBC and OLEDB Database Connections.

 If you experience performance issues writing to SQL Server, you can use the bulk loader.
-In the Output Data tool Configuration window, select the dropdown and select Data sources > Microsoft SQL Server > Bulk.
+In the Output Data Tool Configuration window, click the drop-down and select Other Databases > SQL Server Bulk.

 This option requires a DSN connection with ODBC.
-Visit ODBC and OLEDB Database Connections.
+See ODBC and OLEDB Database Connections.